Category:

-What Is Musical Intelligence?
+What is Musical Intelligence?

-• Written By: Sarah Valek
+Sarah Valek

 Musical intelligence is the capacity to think in music and rhythm.
-People possessing musical intelligence are considered to have a strong appreciation for music, can easily remember songs and melodies, have an understanding of timbre and composition, can identify differences between musical pitches and generally enjoy being immersed in music.
+People possessing it are considered to have a strong appreciation for music, can easily remember songs and melodies, have an understanding of timbre and composition, can identify differences between musical pitches and generally enjoy being immersed in music.
 The ability to play instruments comes naturally to this type of person.

 Musical intelligence is part of the multiple intelligence (MI) theory developed by Harvard psychologist Howard Gardner.
 According to MI theory, people are born with different types of intelligences.
 Gardner’s view of multiple intelligence is contrary to the traditional view of intelligence, which is defined as the ability to be proficient in math, science, general logic and all other forms of knowledge.
 According to these traditional views, testing is the gold standard for measuring how smart a person is.